 Children for whom it is their nearest school or academy.
-This includes all schools except those which allocate on the basis of faith.
+This includes all schools except those which allocate places on the basis of faith (membership or practice) before allocating on the basis of distance/location.

 Rule 6: Distance

 Children who live nearest to the school.